-The Audit Commission has determined these two criteria as those necessary for me to consider under the code of audit practice in satisfying myself whether the authority put in place proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2012.
+The Audit Commission has determined these two criteria as those necessary for us to consider under the Code of Audit Practice in satisfying ourselves whether the Authority put in place proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2013.

-I planned my work in accordance with the code of audit practice.
-Based on my risk assessment, I undertook such work as I considered necessary to form a view on whether, in all significant respects, the authority had put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources.
+We planned our work in accordance with the Code of Audit Practice.
+Based on our risk assessment, we undertook such work as we considered necessary to form a view on whether, in all significant respects, the Authority had put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources.